Richard Waller (cricketer)

-The son of Sir Mark Waller, he was born at Islington in December 1969.
 He studied at Trinity College at the University of Cambridge, where he played first-class cricket for Cambridge University Cricket Club in 1991, making five appearances.
 Playing as a medium-fast bowler in the Cambridge side, he took 7 wickets at average of 51.85, with best figures of 3 for 31.
 A student of Gray's Inn, he was called to the bar in 1994 to practice as a barrister.